jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 ```

 This ensures the following
-- Horizontal byte alingment: Since LVGL's source buffer `px_map` is horizontal 1bpp (8 pixels per byte), forcing `x1` to a miltiple of 8 and `x2` to somewhere between 0 and 7 ensures the region you read from is composed of full bytes.
+- Horizontal byte alingment: Since LVGL's source buffer `px_map` is horizontal 1bpp (8 pixels per byte), forcing `x1` to a multiple of 8 and `x2` to somewhere between 0 and 7 ensures the region you read from is composed of full bytes.
 This:
 -- Simplifies bit extraction
 --Avoids reading partial bytes at the edges
--- Prevents corruption when LVGL asks to flush a narrow, odd-aligned rectangel
+-- Prevents corruption when LVGL asks to flush a narrow, odd-aligned rectangle
-- Vertiacl alingment: handeld in `flush_cb`
+- Vertical alingment: handled in `flush_cb`

 ### How the callbacks tie back to the overlay
 1. Overlay sets bus/pins/waveforms and names the display via `label = "epd"`; `chosen { zephyr,display = &epd; } makes it the default